shoui520/shoui520.github.io/docs/vn-linux.md

 	* `jpeg`
 	* `png`

-	Refer to the gentoo wiki for more information on different verions of wine available on gentoo [here](https://wiki.gentoo.org/wiki/Wine). `wine-vanilla` is fine for our usecase.
-Be sure that the flag `abi_x86_32` is not turned off (it's one by default), more infor [here](https://wiki.gentoo.org/wiki/Wine#32-bit_vs_64-bit).
+	Refer to the gentoo wiki for more information on different verions of wine available on gentoo [here](https://wiki.gentoo.org/wiki/Wine). `wine-vanilla` should be able to run almost everything fine .
+Be sure that the flag `abi_x86_32` is not turned off FOR wine-vanilla (it's on by default), more info visit the wiki [here](https://wiki.gentoo.org/wiki/Wine#32-bit_vs_64-bit).

 	Install the deps.
 	```bash
 	sudo emerge -v app-emulation/wine-vanilla virtual/wine games-util/lutris app-cdr/cdemu app-emulation/winetricks